-Graduated South Effingham High School in Guyton, Ga. in 2005...Played one season at Middle Georgia College and was named the 2006 Region XVII Junior College Player of the Year after hitting .462 with seven homers and 35 RBI...Selected by the Red Sox in the 17th round of the 2006 draft...signed by Rob English...Is an avid fan of professional wrestling and the WWE...his favorite pro wrestler is Triple H...utilized Ric Flair's entrance song as his walk-up in 2017, a season which forever tied linked him with Flair because of the iconic "Woo!"..IN THE COMMUNITY: Through the Josh Reddick Foundation, Reddick donated $1 million to the construction of Josh Reddick Stadium in Springfield, GA...the stadium, which opened in 2018, features artificial turf and handicapped-accessible dugouts that are level with the playing field, making it the area's only fully accessible baseball field for children with special needs...Was a 2019 Bob Feller Act of Valor Award nominee for contributing his time and resources towards providing a positive experience for military veterans and their families...Reddick donated funds and hosted military groups at Astros home games throughout the 2019 season...Has been a member of the Taylor Hooton Foundation advisory board since 2015...the Taylor Hooton Foundation advocates against appearance and performance enhancing drug use by the Youth of America...
-Originally selected to a Major League roster on July 31, 2009 with Boston...signed a fouryear contract with Houston on Nov.
+Graduated from South Effingham High School in Guyton, Ga. in 2005...Played one season at Middle Georgia College and was named the 2006 Region XVII Junior College Player of the Year after hitting .462 with seven homers and 35 RBI...Selected by Boston in the 17th round of the June 2006 draft...signed by Red Sox scout Rob English...Is an avid fan of professional wrestling and the WWE...his favorite pro wrestler is Triple H...has utilized Ric Flair's entrance song as his walk-up song in parts of the last three seasons, which has forever linked him with Flair because of the iconic "Woo!"..IN THE COMMUNITY: Through the Josh Reddick Foundation, Reddick donated $1 million to the construction of Josh Reddick Stadium in Springfield, GA...the stadium, which opened in 2018, features artificial turf and handicapped-accessible dugouts that are level with the playing field, making it the area's only fully accessible baseball field for children with special needs...Was a 2019 Bob Feller Act of Valor Award nominee for contributing his time and resources towards providing a positive experience for military veterans and their families...Reddick donated funds and hosted military groups at Astros home games throughout the 2019 season...Has been a member of the Taylor Hooton Foundation advisory board since 2015...the Taylor Hooton Foundation advocates against appearance and performance enhancing drug use by the Youth of America...Signed a four-year contract through the 2020 season with Houston on Nov.
 23, 2016.

 Had a career year after signing with the Astros in the offseason...ranked fourth in the AL in batting average with a career-high .314 mark...posted career highs in hits (150), doubles (34), OBP (.363), SLG (.484) and OPS (.847)...among AL outfielders, ranked second in batting, fourth in doubles, fourth in on-base percentage and sixth in OPS...posted the 10th-lowest strikeout rate in the AL (13.3%), as he struck out in 72 of 540 plate appearances...tied for the MLB lead in sac flies (12) with Evan Longoria...was one shy of the club record reached by Carlos Lee (2007), Jeff Bagwell (1992) and Ray Knight (1982)...batted .346 (45x130) with 70 RBI with runners in scoring position, both career-high marks for a single season...ranked sixth in the AL in batting average with runners in scoring position...also ranked fourth in the AL in batting average with runners in scoring position and two outs (.381, 24x63)...led the American League in batting average at home with a .344 (78x227) mark... hit .352 (77x219) at Minute Maid Park (three Astros home games were played at Tropicana Field), which was the third-highest batting average at the venue by an Astros player in a single season, trailing Jose Altuve's .366 mark set in 2014, and Jeff Bagwell's .353 mark set in the inaugural season of the ballpark in 2000... reached via catcher's interference seven times, which led MLB...set a club record for most times reaching via catcher's interference in a single year...has already tied the franchise record for a career, as Alan Ashby reached via catcher's interference seven times during his Astros career that spanned from 1979-89...hit .405 (32x79) in Interleague play, which ranked third in the Majors behind Altuve (.421) and Brandon Drury (.414) of the D-backs...was fifth in the AL in batting average with two strikes, posting a .257 (57x222) mark...batted .315 (29x92) with a .360 on-base percentage vs. left-handed pitchers, which were both single season career-high marks...entering 2017, owned a career .218 (159x729) batting average and .641 OPS vs. left-handed pitchers... played all three outfield positions, making 102 appearances in right field (95 starts), 48 appearances in left field (20 starts) and 11 appearances in center field (6 starts)...also appeared at first base in one game, making his first career appearance at the position...marked his most starts in left field in a single season in his career...his 11 games in center field were his most since 2012 (10)...made his fifth career Opening Day roster and started in right field on Opening Day...served a stint on the 7-day concussion DL from June 14-20...suffered the injury on June 12 vs. TEX after leaping into the wall on an attempted catch...exited the game in the 3rd inning, which ended a career-high tying 19-game on-base streak...left the game on Sept.
 22 vs. LAA with lower back discomfort...played on Sept.
 24 vs. LAA but then missed the final seven games of the regular season...played first base on April 15 at OAK...had to move to the position after Correa left the game with an injury...recorded two putouts as the first baseman...fell a single shy of the cycle in a 3x4 performance on April 19 vs. LAA...tied a career high for most extra-base hits in a game, last accomplished on Aug.
 19, 2013 (three-homer game)... started in center field on April 25 at CLE...marked his first start in center field since July 29, 2014 at HOU...on April 28 vs. OAK, reached via catcher's interference two times...became the seventh player in MLB history to reach via catcher's interference twice in the same game, and the first since Jacoby Ellsbury in 2015...hit the 100th homer of his career on May 9 vs. ATL...on May 29 at MIN, scored two runs in the Astros 11-run 8th inning... led off the inning with a walk...then hit a two-run double later in the inning with two outs...in June, was second in the AL in batting (.389, 28x72) and 10th in OBP (.410)...reached base safely in 19 straight games from May 19-June 11, tying the longest streak of his career set in 2013...fell a single shy of the cycle on June 22 at OAK, scoring four runs against his former club (tied career high)...became the seventh player in MLB history to fall a single shy of the cycle in two separate games in a single year, joining Chris Owings (2014), Gregg Jefferies (1998), Eddie Matthews (1960), Stan Musial (1951), Joe DiMaggio (1937) and Travis Jackson (1929)...went 3x4 with three RBI and two steals on June 28 vs. OAK...was his third career multi-steal game...became the fourth outfielder in club history to have a game with at least three hits, three RBI and two steals, and the first since Carlos Beltrán did so on Aug.
 27, 2004 at CHC...hit his fifth-career grand slam on July 4 at ATL...became the first Georgia-born player to hit a grand slam in Atlanta as a visitor since Kal Daniels on July 5, 1992...hit in 14 straight starts from June 20-July 15...marked a career-long streak...drove in five runs on July 28 at DET, hitting two sac-flys and a go-ahead, 8th-inning three-run homer off RHP Bruce Rondon...was his fifth-career game with at least five RBI (first since Sept.
 24, 2016 vs. COL)...per Elias, it was his second-career go-ahead homer in the 8th inning or later (also July 22, 2013 vs. HOU)...had two doubles, a homer, two walks and four RBI on Sept.
 8 at OAK...became the third player in club history to have a game with three XBH and two walks in a game, joining Craig Biggio (July 26, 1999) and Rusty Staub (Aug.
 17, 1965)...started all 18 postseason games for the Astros in right field, batting .169 (11x65) with one double and two RBI...batted .375 (6x16) in the ALDS vs. BOS... had multiple hits in three of the four games of the series...batted .375 (6x16) in the ALDS vs. BOS...had multiple hits in three of the four games of the series...hit a go-ahead, RBI single in the 8th inning of Game 4 of the ALDS vs. BOS...per Elias, became the second player in MLB history to drive in a postseason series-winning run in the 7th inning or later against his former team...the other was Ray Knight for the Mets in the 1986 NLCS vs. HOU... posted a four-game postseason hitting streak following an 0x22 streak, which matched the MLB record for the most consecutive hitless at-bats in one postseason, set by Dal Maxvill in the 1968 World Series...recorded his second outfield assist of the postseason in Game 2 of the ALCS (also Game 1 of the ALDS vs. BOS), starting the relay that nabbed Brett Gardner at third base...joined Jason Lane (2005) as the only right fielders in club history to have multiple outfield assists in a single postseason.